Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 Most anglers that do drift fishing will use spinning reels.

-For details on how to set up a drift fishing rig, or how to do the drift fishing method, check out my page on Drift Fishing For Salmon and Steelhead
+For details on how to set up a drift fishing rig, or how to do the drift fishing method, check out my page on Drift Fishing For Salmon.

 Float Fishing For Salmon

-Spin fishing for steelhead which is also known as just float fishing is arguably the most effective way to catch steelhead.
+Float fishing is arguably the most effective way to catch salmon.

-Anglers interested in spin fishing for steelhead should learn this method because there are times when other methods just won’t work as well.
-As of now, I still believe that most anglers that float fish for salmon are using spinning reels.
+Anglers interested in catching salmon should learn this method because there are times when other methods just won’t work as well.
+As of now, I still believe that most anglers who float fish for salmon are using spinning reels.

 Float fishing allows you to drift a bait just off the bottom and in the strike zone for a long time.
 Float fishing also allows you to cover the water very precisely and effectively.